GiorgosNicolaides/JukeBox/Readme.md

     -   random
     -   next song in the list
     -   repeat

+##
+>-   We can use a stack implemented by a doubly linked list.
+The list will be read from the file and each node will cointain a song and any other info that will be given (artist, song name, etc)
+>
 ## Select song and play

 -   We will add the list to the gui